KristofferRottingen/project-exam-2-kristofferrottingen/README.md

 ## Description

 The Client is Elements Productions AS which needed a Website for Evon.
 This is a bicycle brand who sells products around the normal bicycle and bicycle it selves.
-I was allowed to build the website under the exam assignment criteria, as the website is only gonna be used for marketing the new brand and maybe tender competitions.
-They will later on use the website to connect it with Magento when it is suppose to go live.
+The project is using a Wordpress CMS and has a admin side to it where the admin can read all the messages and feedback that is sent to the website from custemors/users.
+The admin will also be able to delete, edit and add new products.

 ## Built With